Outcomes, Reflections, and Next Steps: 1st East African Conference on Recognition of Prior Learning (RPL)

 Engaging Discussions

-The World Café session facilitated dynamic discussions on key RPL themes, including stakeholder roles, methods for accrediting prior learning and operationalizing RPL systems.
-Participants contributed insights on challenges and proposed solutions, which were captured during a gallery walk, enriching the development of next steps.
+The World Café session facilitated dynamic discussions on key RPL themes, including stakeholder roles, and methods for accrediting prior learning and operationalizing RPL systems.
+Participants contributed insights on challenges and proposed solutions, which were captured during a gallery walk, enriching the development of the next steps.
 Participants shared experiences, identified challenges, and proposed solutions during table discussions.
 The key outputs were documented and revisited during a gallery walk, ensuring a dynamic exchange of ideas that informed the development of concrete next steps.

-Roadmaps for Uganda and Tanzania
+Roadmaps for Uganda and Tanzania and way forward

 A major outcome of the conference was the presentation of country-specific roadmaps for Uganda and Tanzania.
 These roadmaps outline practical steps to institutionalize RPL systems, tailored to each country’s needs and priorities.